jlmelville/smallvis/docs/spectral.md

 ## Eigenvectors

+As the "spectral" bit indicates, a lot of eigenvectors are going to be mentioned below.
+Usually the eigenvectors are sorted according to the associated eigenvalues.

 ### Smallest and Largest

-As the "spectral" bit indicates, a lot of eigenvectors are going to be mentioned below.
 When I talk about "largest" and "smallest" eigenvectors, I am referring to the eigenvectors associated with the largest and smallest eigenvalues, respectively.
 The eigenvalues of interest are all non-negative and real, so there shouldn't be any ambiguity about whether I mean a big negative or positive eigenvalue (none of them are negative except close to zero due to numerical issues).

+### "Top" Eigenvectors

+The "top" eigenvectors also means the eigenvectors associated with the largest eigenvalues.
+This is commonly found in discussions of singular value decomposition, especially when used as part of principal component analysis, but can also find its way into discussions of spectral clustering and graph laplacians.
+The "top" eigenvector is sometimes referred to as the "dominant" eigenvector.

 ### "First" Eigenvectors

 I will also borrow the nomenclature of von Luxburg which refers to the "first"
 $k$ eigenvectors as being the eigenvectors associated with the $k$ *smallest* eigenvalues.

-### "Top" Eigenvectors

-I should mention that you will see discussion of "top" eigenvectors sometimes, which refers to the eigenvectors associated with the largest eigenvalues in every place I have seen it.
-Usually this nomenclature is seen in the context of SVD, especially when used for PCA, rather than spectral methods.
-I will *not* use this anywhere in this document.
+There is a bit of a clash of naming here, as you might think that "top" and "first" eigenvectors refer to the same thing, but they don't.
+In fact they have opposite meanings.
+Great.

 ### Eigenvalues